GodotSteam/GodotSteam-Docs/docs/classes/http.md

 	If **allow_responses_to_modify** is true then any response to your requests using this cookie container may add new cookies to the container which may be transmitted with future requests.
 Otherwise, if it's false then only cookies you explicitly set will be sent.

-	You can associate the cookie container with a http request by using [setHTTPRequestCookieContainer](#sethttprequestcookiecontainer), and you can set a cookie using [setCookie](#setcookie).
+	You can associate the cookie container with a http request by using [setHTTPRequestCookieContainer](#sethttprequestcookiecontainer), and you can set a cookie using [setHTTPCookie](#sethttpcookie).
 Don't forget to free the container when you're done with it to prevent leaking memory by calling [releaseCookieContainer](#releasecookiecontainer)!

 	**Returns:** uint32_t